MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-33/README.md

 6. `6.compute monthly profit growth`: This notebook computes the monthly profit growth for each merchant, outputs the result to `data/curated`.
 7. `7.fraud probability imputation.ipynb`: This notebook computes the fraud probability for each merchant, outputs the result to `data/curated`.
 8. `8.ranking system.ipynb`: This notebook constructs the ranking system and illustrates the top 10 merchants for each category.
+9. `Summary of Project`: This notebook summary the approach and result of the project.
+`